BrightonXX/SUSTech-CPP-Project/README_en.md

 ## ⚠️ WARNING

-If you are cannot read Chinese, it's highly recommanded that **do not** study this course and repository, since everything is in CHINESE!
+If you are cannot read Chinese, it's highly recommanded that **do not** study from this repository since projects are in Chinese.
+However, the course materials are in English.
+By the way, Prof. Yu speaks Chinese during lectures.

 ## 💻 Suggestions for this Course